Mobile Sports Massage In York – Expert Therapy At Home

 What should I do between sessions to make the improvements last?

 The biggest difference comes from the simple things you do consistently.
-I can give you targeted stretches and mobility drills that are specific to your problem areas — for example, glute medius activation work, QL stretches, hip flexor release, or gentle thoracic rotations.
+I can give you targeted stretches and mobility drills that are specific to your problem areas such as, glute medius activation work, QL stretches, hip flexor release, or gentle thoracic rotations.
 It depends on what we find during the session.
 The key is quality over quantity: 10–15 minutes a day done properly is far more effective than 30 minutes done occasionally.
 I’ll show you exactly what to do and how to do it so you’re not guessing.

 Is there anything I should avoid before or after a session?

+Avoid eating a heavy meal or drinking alcohol before we meet.
+I also recommend avoiding painkillers immediately before the session if possible as these can mask your natural pain response.
+This makes it harder for us to gauge the correct pressure and ensure the treatment is both safe and effective.
 Following the session, I will provide you with a set of specific instructions tailored entirely to your physical presentation and the issues we addressed.
-This isn’t “one size fits all” advice.
+I don’t give generic advice.
 Depending on whether we focused on acute nerve irritation or chronic postural resetting, I will direct you on exactly how to manage your activity levels, hydration, and movement for the first 24 hours to ensure the best results.

 How To Book